 Plavalaguna, Diva's name, is actually composed of two words: Plava and Laguna.
 "Plava" in Serbian, Croatian, Montenigrin and Bosnian language means Blue (feminine, masculine would be "plav").
 "Laguna" in the same languages means lagoon.
 So her name is Blue Lagoon.
 (Milla Jovovich also played Lilli in Return to the Blue Lagoon (1991).)
-Diva's name has been inspired by the Plava Laguna resort in Porec, Croatia, where Luc Besson spent his holidays for few times.
+Diva's name has been inspired by the Plava Laguna resort in Porec, Croatia, where Luc Besson holidayed a few times.

-As Korben and Leeloo approach an intersection in his cab the camera whips forward to reveal to the audience that six police cars are waiting for him ahead.
-In the far background, behind the police cars, is a chase between a police car and a long black car complete with muzzle flashes to represent gun fire between the two cars.
-Ever an eye for detail, Luc Besson noticed the embellishment the first time the visual effects shot was reviewed, thought that it was funny and it remains in the final film.
+As Korben and Leeloo approach an intersection in his cab, the camera whips forward to reveal to the audience, that six police cars are waiting for him.
+In the far background, behind the police cars, is a chase between a police car and a long black car complete with muzzle flashes which represent gun fire between the two cars.
+Ever an eye for detail, Luc Besson noticed the embellishment the first time the visual effects shot was reviewed, thought that it was funny, and it remains in the final film.

 Nick Dudman's creature crew created a group of spindly, long-nosed alien garbage collectors that never made it to the final film.
 In the scenes at the spaceport, there's a huge pile of garbage which has gone uncollected because the garbage collectors are on strike (as explained in some dialogue).
 These creatures would have been seen amidst the garbage, holding sandwich board signs reading "On strike" if they had made it to the final cut.